JavadPaknahad/RetinaModeling/README.md

 ![AM-NEURON](https://github.com/JavadPaknahad/RetinaModeling/blob/master/AM-NEURON.gif)

 Diagram of the multi-scale model of electrical stimulation of retinal tissue, including (Top) a discretized Admittance Method model consisting of a layered structure describing the retina and the electrode array placed 0.05 mm away from the retina surface, and (bottom) a rendering of the NEURON model of an ON ganglion cell network, which was tiled to populate the entire ganglion cell, inner plexiform, and bipolar cell layers beneath the electrode array.
-This resulted in 888 cellular networks, each simulated independently.
+This resulted in 888 cellular networks, each simulated independently.{  font-size: 50;
+}

 **AM-NEURON SIMULATIONS**